savt22/2040_midi_chord_player/README.md

 I started with absolutely no idea what I'm doing, and I'm sure this shows in the code.
 Feels like a lot of it is redundant and there would definitely be a better way of doing this... nevertheless, it does what I wanted it to.

-This is designed to work on the Pimoroni Pico RGB Base, where it works perfectly.
-It should also work on the Keybow 2040, but it doesn't at the minute.
-On the Keybow 2040, it is really, really slow and unresponsive.
+This is designed to work on the Pimoroni Pico RGB Base.
+It also works on the Keybow 2040.

 The first step is getting it set-up following this guide: https://github.com/pimoroni/keybow2040-circuitpython